Glossary of Terms

 Transportation

-An asset that includes any fixed asset that enables the transport of people or goods from one location to another.
-On Climate Insight, this excludes public transit (fleet).
+An infrastructure type/asset class that includes all non-mobile infrastructure enabling the transport of people or goods from one location to another.
+On Climate Insight, this excludes public transit and fleet vehicles.

 Examples: roads, highways, bridges, lights, signals, road construction, bus stops, EV charging stations